Black hole shadow as a standard ruler in cosmology: Acknowledgements

-\textit{Acknowledgements.} Z.F.Fan acknowledges the support from National Natural Science Foundation of China under the grants 11333001 and 11653001.
-OYuT would like to thank Prof. Xiaowei Liu and Prof. Xinzhong Er for invitation and kind hospitality during his visit to South-Western Institute for Astronomy Research (SWIFAR) at Yunnan University where this work was started.
+We are thankful to Prof. Aaron Barth for important comments.
+Z.F.Fan acknowledges the support from National Natural Science Foundation of China under the grants 11933002, U1931210, 11333001 and 11653001.
+OYuT would like to thank the SWIFAR visiting fellow program and Prof. Xiaowei Liu and Prof. Xinzhong Er for invitation and kind hospitality during his visit to South-Western Institute for Astronomy Research (SWIFAR) at Yunnan University where this work was started.
 O.Yu.T. and G.S.B.-K. acknowledges partial support from the Russian Foundation for Basic Research (Grant No. 17-02-00760).